Adonijah01/adonijah01.github.iocorrect/_posts/2025-03-23-cloud-security-intro.md

 - **Automate security updates and patches** to reduce exposure to known vulnerabilities.

 ## Conclusion
 Cloud security is an evolving challenge, but understanding key risks and implementing best practices can help mitigate potential threats.
-AWS, GCP, and Azure offer various security tools, but it remains the user’s responsibility to configure and manage security effectively.
+AWS, GCP, and Azure offer various security tools, but it remains the user's responsibility to configure and manage security effectively.